Vini Garnica

 • Fungicide efficacy and ROI evaluation

-• R Shiny applications for crop pathology
+• R Shiny applications for agriculture

 Education